Harshal-Git/Arrays/src/main/java/com/doRotation/readMe.txt

 #########

-7. Given an array & find if there is a pair with a given sum. (start)
+7. Given an array & find if there is a pair with a given sum. (com.findPairWithGivenSum)

 	https://www.geeksforgeeks.org/given-an-array-a-and-a-number-x-check-for-pair-in-a-with-sum-as-x/
 	https://www.geeksforgeeks.org/given-two-unsorted-arrays-find-pairs-whose-sum-x/